marshallward/flint/README.rst

 `flint report`
    Apply a generic linter and static analysis to a Fortran project.

-   Currently, only trailing whitespace and excessive line length are reported.
+   The following tests are included:

+   * Trailing whitespace
+   * Indents with mixed tabs and spaces
+   * Tabs within statements
+   * Excessive line length (both with and without comments)

 `flint gendoc`
    Generates a reST documentation file based on docstrings in the source code.